Aging in Place is the ability to live in Swarthmore througout your life, with all the services and amenities that you need for a full life.

-The Senior Wellness Fair is Saturday, March 30, 2019.
-Pathways to Senior Well-Being has as its purpose the promotion of senior well-being, featuring senior-friendly programs and services in the area and to help individuals in the community find better ways of growing older.
+The Senior Wellness Fair was on Saturday, March 30, 2019.
+Pathways to Senior Well-Being promoted senior well-being, featuring senior-friendly programs and services in the area and helping individuals in the community find better ways of growing older.
 Download a copy of the program and transcripts of last year's talks, below.
 Go to the Wellness Fair page for information about the upcoming event.

 A TimeBank promotes community sharing of time and talent that not only benefits seniors in the Borough, but will be of benefit to all its citizens.
 Timebanking is a time-based currency that helps to build circles and networks of mutual support.
 With a TimeBank, you give one hour of service to another, and receive one hour credit.
 An hour is always an hour regardless of the service offered.
 You can use your credits in turn to receive services, or you can donate them to others.

 Are you looking for a group to join, or an organization that you might like to support?
 Visit the new Community Directory, a listing of nearly 90 local organizations and non-profits, categorized in groups for easy searching.
 Each entry contains an address, phone number, email, website, and contact person, along with a map and a brief description.